 Step 5: Test Your Installation and Check the wp-config.php file

-After filling the details above and clicking on install WordPress, you should now be ready you login and test your new WordPress installation as well as review the wp-config.php file to see what is in there.
+After filling in the details above and clicking on installing WordPress, you should now be ready you log in and test your new WordPress installation as well as review the wp-config.php file to see what is in there.

 As you can see above we have successfully installed WordPress and login and everything works well.
 If we navigate to our htdocs folder then to the site’s folder – demo we can open and see the wp-config.php file.

 This is a very important file since it is what links the WordPress application phase to the MySQL database.
 When you open this file you will see the following code: